 To test Hypothesis 3, we propose the use of cumulative abnormal options trading volume OptVolume.
 This is similar to Barber and Odean (2008) who use a stock's abnormal daily trading volume to capture the change in investors' attention to the stock.
-As a first pass at testing Hypothesis 3, we slice the sample into two subsamples based on the OptVolume immediately before earnings announcement dates, announcements with the top 50 percent of OptVolume and announcements with the bottom 50 percent of OptVolume.
-Table 6 presents the estimated coefficients of the same regression design for two subsamples, along with p-values calculated from the OLS, the robust regression with the heteroscedasticity-consistent standard errors, and robust regression with firm clustered standard errors.
+As a first pass at testing Hypothesis 3, we slice the sample into two subsamples based on the OptVolume immediately before earnings announcement dates, announcements with the top 50 percent of OptVolume.
+Table 6 presents the estimated coefficients of the same regression design for two subsamples, along with pvalues calculated from the OLS, the robust regression with the heteroscedasticity-consistent standard errors, and robust regression with firm clustered standard errors.

 The results in Table 5 appear to hold well for two subsamples in Table 6.
 The focal variables - SUE and its interaction terms with Vspread - carry the same sign as in the full sample and remain statistically significant at the conventional levels.
-Between the two subsamples, announcements with high OptVolumehave much larger estimated coefficients before the focal variables and stronger statistical significance, compared to the subsample of announcements with low OptVolume.
-The much stronger stock market response to earnings announcements preceded by higher options trading volume lends empirical support to Hypothesis 3.
-To further substantiate the stronger stock market response among announcements with high preannouncement options trading volumes, we carry out an additional empirical test to examine the confounding effect of pre-earnings option trading volume.
-Specifically, we estimate the following regression equation:
+Between the two subsamples, announcements with high OptVolume have much larger estimated coefficients before the focal variables and stronger statistical significance, compared to the subsample of

+The role of options trading volume on stock market response: subsample analysis